 The Next Release

 This one really isn’t unique to the domain of InfoSec.
-It is more a function of Corporate America and management’s perception that the project schedule is more important than any one feature, so that feature gets pushed back until the “next release.”
+It is more a function of Corporate America and management’s perception that the project schedule is more important than any one feature, so that any feature which threatens to delay the schedule gets pushed back until the “next release.”

-In my decades of experience of developing new products, I have never seen “that feature” ever get added into the product post release, not in the “next release” or any subsequent release.
+In my decades of developing new products, I have never seen “that feature” ever get added into the product post release, not in the “next release” or any subsequent release.

 When it is just a feature, that may not be too bad (the product just might not sell as well as it could have); but when the “feature” is a “security mitigation” that doesn’t get implemented it can be a disaster.